-The Cycle Friendly Communities Development Fund is open to community focused groups who are actively working to increase opportunities for people in the local area to cycle.
+The Cycling Friendly Communities Development Fund is open to community focused groups who are actively working to increase opportunities for people in the local area to cycle.

 How to apply?

-The nationally recognised Cycle Friendly Community Award recognises communities that have contributed to promoting cycling as a healthy, sustainable travel choice, and sets out a pathway for those committed to becoming Cycle Friendly.
+The nationally recognised Cycling Friendly Community Award recognises communities that have contributed to promoting cycling as a healthy, sustainable travel choice, and sets out a pathway for those committed to becoming Cycling Friendly.

 The award is aimed at encouraging and supporting community groups across Scotland to take a leading role in ensuring that anyone, anywhere can enjoy the benefits of cycling.
 Cycling Scotland encourages community groups who are developing local cycling opportunities to engage with the award as a support tool and to gain recognition for their achievements.

 The award offers Bronze, Silver and Gold levels and criteria is based on seven areas: Plan of Action, Barriers, Needs & Opportunities, Funding, Monitoring & Evaluation, Community Engagement, Communication & Promotion, Partnership & Stakeholder Working.